Holiday with Pets

 - Keep pets away from ornaments and other decorations; and if you’re the one throwing the party or hosting a gathering, try to set up decorations in such a way that they are not easily accessible to pets.
 Once a pet gets a hold of an ornament or any piece of decoration, there’s no telling what will happen.
 The best-case scenario is that your pet plays with it for a short while without tearing it to pieces orbiting the ornament and then leaves it where no other pet might see the ornament.
 However, the worst-case scenario could be that it (or someone else’s pet) tries to swallow an ornament or a piece of it, and ends up choking or needing costly surgery because of intestinal blockage.

-- Make sure electric lights are placed where they can’t be reached by curious pets.
+- Make sure electric lights are out or reach of curious pets.
 These lights can truly bring a festive atmosphere to any place, but when a pet chews the cords, it might cause burns to the curious one.
 Even worse, it might start a fire.

 - A lit candle is a fire hazard, so never leave your pet anywhere there is one.
 Again, if it’s up to you to decide on decorations, it’s best to leave out candles.
 But if you must, use candles without having to light them.
 Never underestimate the curiosity nor the persistence of a curious pet–especially cats.
 They climb trees, remember?

-- Water additives for indoor plants or Christmas trees, such as sugar and aspirin, should be avoided.
+- Avoid using water additives for indoor plants or Christmas trees, such as sugar and aspirin.
 And speaking of plants, Holly can cause animals to feel nauseated, vomit, and suffer from diarrhea.
 Mistletoe can also cause major issues like cardiovascular problems and gastrointestinal upset.
 Cats, in particular, might suffer from kidney failure if they ingest lilies (depending on which variety).
 To be safe, do some research before you finalize your list of decorations and food.

 Causes and signs of anxiety and stress